guojiasheng/kmeansCluster/README.md

-You can dowolaod the .py file and enter into the ralative dic python keemensCluster -i inputfile -n clusterNum -t iterationNum
+You can dowolaod the .py file and enter into the ralative dic python kmeans -i inputfile -n clusterNum -t iterationNum